nolar/kopf/docs/results.rst

 Results delivery
 ================

-All handlers can result arbitrary JSON-serializable values.
+All handlers can return arbitrary JSON-serializable values.
 These values are then put to the resource status under the name of the handler:

 .. code-block:: python